In this weeks Amazing Coaching’s blog, I will share with you my tips on ‘ How to Stop Feeling Guilty’

 Why do we experience Feelings of Guilt.

-Sarah was a client of mine who came to see me as she wanted to learn how to Stop feeling guilty.
+Sarah was a client of mine who came to see me for Life Coaching sessions.
+She wanted to learn how to stop feeling guilty.
 These painful guilty feelings consumed her when ever she refused her daughters requests to look after her grandchildren.

 Sarah explained that the reason she could not look after her grandchildren as much was that she had been feeling very exhausted recently and also, had recently started a Book club.
 The truth is, Sarah just needed some time to herself to rest and practice some self care.